samirkut/samirkut.github.io/_posts/2018-12-29-X1-Extreme-Ubuntu-Part-1.md

 * (K)StatusNotifierItem/AppIndicator Support - required to show systray icons for telegram, dropbox etc
 * User Themes - manage themes
 * Dash to Dock - move the dash from overview and convert it into a dock
+* Windows Corner Preview - This doesnt work with the current version on the gnome extensions website.
+The easiest way is to install the extension from the site and then replace metadata.json and extension.json from the github repo.
+See [details](https://github.com/medenagan/window-corner-preview/issues/8#issuecomment-434488247)

 ### Other Software
 * Gnome Tweaks